mariusavram91/mariusavram/_posts/2015-05-20-create-lightweight-vagrant-box-from-scratch.markdown

 If you want to know how to get a Digital Ocean droplet running in just a few minutes using Vagrant and Ansible you can find it at [Vagrant and Ansible at Digital Ocean by Edgar](http://www.edgarlatorre.com.br/2014/08/17/vagrant-ansible-and-digital-ocean){:target="_blank"}, thanks to whom I have found out about Vagrant.

-Share and [subscribe](/feed.xml).
-Please [drop me an email](mailto:me@mariusavram.com) if you've spotted any mistakes or have questions and/or suggestions.

 Thank you for reading!

 Thanks to [vagrantupo.com](http://vagrantup.com){:target="_blank"} for the logo.